andypotatohy/roast/README.md

 Place the enviornment into your lib/multiaxial folder.
 ```

-ROAST will not be able to run on Mac computers that have a silicon chip (M1/M2/M3), only intel will work.
-An update will be added in the future.
+ROAST will not be able to run on Mac computers that have a silicon chip (M1/M2/M3), only Intel will work.

 If you do not have Matlab, there is [a Docker version](https://hub.docker.com/r/amiklos/roast/).

+ROAST has been adapted to model electric field in the mouse brain under transcranial electrical stimulation.
+See the [EFMouse toolbox](https://github.com/klabhub/EFMouse) by [the KLab](https://github.com/klabhub).

 ## 10. License